The Best EF86 / 6267 Preamp Tubes - Reviews and Guide

 If you cannot isolate the tube socket then your only alternative is to add some treatment to the tube that will dampen the vibration of the bottle.
 There are a number of ways to do this and the cost varies from pennies to many dollars.
 There are a number of products on the market designed for this purpose such as Duende Criatura tube rings.
-Others like Kryna, also add passive heat radiation while dampening vibration.
 If you are on a budget then you can buy silicone O-rings that you stretch over the bottle or you can take a lead from Peavey and put a piece of heat-shrink wrap over the end of the tube.

 Thetubestore.com sells a variety of EF86 tubes that will work in your audio equipment.
 It is important to choose the one that will be best suited for your gear.
 If your equipment uses tube sockets the have an extended base to accommodate a tube shield, you should not buy the Electro-Harmonix or Tung-Sol brands.
 The reason is that they are produced with a bottle that is right at the maximum design width for a 9-pin miniature tube.
 If they run on the wide side and the socket is off spec or has any dents, the tube will be difficult to seat in the socket and microphonics may be exaggerated.
 The JJ EF806-S, NOS from RFT, Tungsram and Tesla should be your group of choice.
 The JJ and NOS tubes are all around 20 mm while the EH and Tung Sols’ run around 22-23 mm.

-The Winged C EF86 has a taller plate that is similar to the mesh plate you find on vintage Amperex or Phillips tubes.
-It is perforated metal instead of mesh but looks similar.
-If you want an affordable alternative to Phillips or Amperex, the Japanese Matsushita/GE EF86/6267 is the real deal with that delicate mesh plate.
-They were built on the same equipment as the Phillips.
-If subjected to vibration, I find mesh plates can be more prone to microphonics.
+The Winged C EF86 tube has a taller plate with mesh shield that is similar to what you find in vintage Amperex or Philips tubes.
+If you want an affordable alternative to Philips or Amperex, the Japanese Matsushita/GE EF86/6267 is the real deal with that delicate mesh shield.
+They were built on the same equipment as the Philips.
+If subjected to vibration, I find versions with a mesh shield can be more prone to microphonics.